How to Dispose of Used Batteries

 There’s an old adage about everything in it’s place, et cetera, et cetera.
 Turns out, it’s true!

-The challenge with recycling used batteries eventually revolves around rounding them.
+The challenge with disposing of used batteries eventually revolves around rounding them up.
 What do you do with them?
 Toss them in the trash can?
 Dump ’em in the dumpster?

 No. Alkaline batteries are made of stuff that really doesn’t want to get into the landfill.
 And that your curbside recycler doesn’t want to even touch.